The best hot dog joint in every state

 Utah: Dog Haus, Sandy

-This Utah franchise of gourmet hot dog chain Dog Haus wins hands down for the best in the state, with their generously dressed sausages and signature all-beef hot dogs.
+This Utah franchise of gourmet hot dog chain Dog Haus wins hands down when it comes to serving the best dog in the state, thanks to the generously dressed, signature all-beef hot dogs.
 The joint never disappoints, even winning over hot dog skeptics.
 Don't miss the Old Town, with smoked bacon, caramelized onions, chipotle aioli, pickled jalapeños, and Cotija cheese.

 Vermont: Handy's Lunch, Burlington

-Open since 1945, this beloved local diner is great place for huge breakfasts and top-notch sandwiches.
-Handy's Lunch is also famous for one particular hot dog – The Texas Hot Dog.
+Open since 1945, this beloved local diner is a great place for huge breakfasts and top-notch sandwiches.
+Handy's Lunch is also famous for one particular hot dog: The Texas Hot Dog.
 The sausage is served topped with yellow mustard, homemade chili, and chopped red onions, and customers say it's perfect.
+You may have seen them on Man v.
+Food.

 West Virginia: Hillbilly Hot Dogs, Lesage